henrique1837/thevibes/README.md

 Users can also enter as guest (no NFT in wallet / not connected the wallet to the dapp).

-Offchain Free to Play (Play for Fun!) game done with [Phaser](https://phaser.io/) using [IPFS pubsub](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/PUBSUB.md) to allow chat messages between players and show positions/movements in the game.
+Proof of concept collection of offchain Free to Play (Play for Fun!) games done with [Phaser](https://phaser.io/)/[Enable3D](https://enable3d.io/) using [IPFS pubsub](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/PUBSUB.md) to allow chat messages between players and show positions/movements in the game.

 2D Maps were done using tiles from [itch.io](https://itch.io/game-assets/free/tag-tileset) and generated using [map editor](https://www.mapeditor.org/).

-TheVibes3D done with [Enable3D](https://enable3d.io/), map done from [heightmap](https://i.stack.imgur.com/NvF5e.jpg), assets from [sketchfab](https://sketchfab.com/3d-models/low-poly-office-building-1-c4970cbcb82746fb8c107875e789e270)
+3D spaces done with [Enable3D](https://enable3d.io/), scenarios from [sketchfab](https://sketchfab.com/3d-models/low-poly-office-building-1-c4970cbcb82746fb8c107875e789e270)

 NFTs lists were get using https://thegraph.com/hosted-service/subgraph/leon-do/xdai-erc721-erc1155 and https://api.thegraph.com/subgraphs/name/quantumlyy/eip721-subgraph-matic (and theirs networks);

 Included [UNS Login](https://docs.unstoppabledomains.com/login-with-unstoppable/), user can use its domain as character.

-Included [IDX](https://idx.xyz/) to allow users use its [Self.ID](https://self.id/) profile as character and save base's position in the space.
+Included [Self.ID SDK](https://developers.ceramic.network/reference/self-id/) to allow users use its [Self.ID](https://clay.self.id/) profile as character and save base's position in the space.

-Still a Proof of Concept:

-- Is it possible to make a multiplayer game using IPFS pubsub (or frameworks that were constructed on top of IPFS) ?
-- What are the issues ?
-- How to prevent cheat in the game ?
-- Should the game get the actual map to be used from a smart contract controled by a DAO ?
-- How to allow users play with their own created maps ?
+ChainSpace, an onchain space using [Chainlink VRF v2](https://docs.chain.link/docs/chainlink-vrf/) at Mumbai Testnetwork was added, where the number generated is used to trigger some action in the game.

+## ChainSpace (VRF consumer) Demo Video

 ## UNS Login Demo Video